Seitanas/abp/README.md

 If using raspbian distribution, copy init script from debian_init folder
 to /etc/init.d/ folder.
-Start antiburglar-pi wit /etc/init.d/abp start
+Start antiburglar-pi with /etc/init.d/abp start

 v0.1a some fixes, init scripts.